wizz13150/GapMiner/README.md

 # GapMiner - A standalone Gapcoin (GAP) CPU rpc miner
 ---
 <br/>
-## So whats the purpose of an standalone rpc miner?
+## So what's the purpose of a standalone rpc miner?

-  * GapMiner is fully open source (GPLv3) and (hopefully) well documented, to give developper a good start into the pGap algorithm (Gapcoins prime gap based hashing algorithm).
+  * GapMiner is completely open source (GPLv3) and (hopefully) well documented, giving developers a good start into the pGap algorithm (Gapcoins prime gap based hashing algorithm).

   * simplicity and little dependencies (pure C++ code and only pthread, openssl, curl, jansson, gmp and mpfr dependencies).

-  * speed, at the moment GapMiner has no speed improvements over Gapcoin, but in future this houpfully changes.
+  * speed (at the moment, GapMiner has no speed improvements in comparison with Gapcoin, but this is hopefully going to change.)

 ## get it running
 ---

-First of all keep in mind that GapMiner still has alpha qualities and doesn't claims to be the fastest CPU miner out there, the main focus is read- and understandability of the Gapcoin mining algorithm!
+First of all, keep in mind that GapMiner still has alpha qualities and doesn't claim to be the fastest CPU miner out there.
+The focal point is the readability and understandability of the Gapcoin mining algorithm!

-Also it's currently Linux only, sorry.
+Plus, currently it's only for Linux.
+Sorry.

 ### required libraries
   - pthread